 A content marketing analysis should include:

 - SEO analysis – To make search engine optimization work for you, you have to pay special attention to keyword research that will help your content rank higher on Google.
+Incorporating Topical Authority in SEO is a key aspect of this process, ensuring your content not only ranks well but also establishes your site’s credibility in your niche.
 Use a Keyword Research tool to select quick-win keywords with low competition but high search volume.

 Another part of efficient SEO is conducting a technical site audit that allows you to define crucial website’s internal issues and fix them to meet the standards of search engines.